 - The purpose of the Petty knife.

-The Petty is the Japanese version of the western utility knife.
+The Petty is the Japanese version of the Western utility knife.
 The Petty is designed for small, delicate cutting and slicing on a cutting board.
 It is also used for peeling fruit and vegetables, shaping them decoratively, chopping herbs, and making garnishes.

 The Spine Of The Knife